Transparency data

 Staff working on the production and quality assurance of statistics are appropriately insulated from political pressures that either could, or could appear to, influence the production or presentation of statistical publications.
 All staff involved in the production and quality assurance of official statistics are also asked to sign a declaration stating that they will protect the confidentiality of official statistics prior to their release.

-We are focusing on improving our understanding of user needs and identifying ways to better meet those needs (see our user engagement strategy for statistics users for more information).
+We are focusing on improving our understanding of user needs and identifying ways to better meet those needs (see our public involvement and engagement strategy for more information).

 When reporting statistics, we focus on objectivity and transparency.
-For more information, see our publication and dissemination policy for official statistics and our corrections and revisions policy for official statistics.
+For more information, see our release practice policy for official statistics and our corrections and revisions policy for official statistics.

 Ofqual has a Head of Profession for Statistics in post, who is responsible for promoting and overseeing the production of official statistics in line with the Code, challenging any potential misuse of statistics and data.
 This post reports to senior colleagues within Ofqual on operational matters, but also directly to the National Statistician for matters relating to the production of statistics.

-Regular communication is maintained between Ofqual’s Head of Profession for Statistics and the Office for Statistics Regulation.
+Regular communication is maintained between Ofqual’s Head of Profession for Statistics and the OSR.
+We aim to seek more external audits from the OSR in the near future for external assurance of our procedures and publications.

-All Ofqual official statistics are preannounced on our preannouncements calendar.
+All Ofqual official statistics are publicly preannounced on our preannouncements calendar.
 Statistics are scheduled for release as soon as is practical after the data being made available to us.
-They are published on our website at 9:30am, usually on a Thursday (see our publication and dissemination policy for official statistics for more information).
+They are published on our website at 9:30am, usually on a Thursday.
+All our releases contain contact information, should users wish to contact us.
+See our release practice policy for official statistics for more information.

 Corrections and revisions are handled according to our corrections and revisions policy for official statistics, including that they should be published as promptly as possible.